-Red Bean Mochi is a sweet Japanese confection that has grown in popularity among many countries outside of Japan.
-With its supple rice cake layer that wraps around a bean paste with intense sweetness, this snack is one that will certainly remain in your memory once you try it!
+Red bean mochi is a sweet Japanese confection that has grown in popularity in many countries outside Japan.
+With its supple rice cake layer that wraps around a bean paste with intense sweetness, this snack will certainly remain in your memory once you try it.

 Jump to: